 In the middle section the soloist concerns himself with images of crushing death and earthly ashes, set against the reiterated sighing figure on the upper strings.
 But the principal image we are left with is created by the most extended of melismas from bar 79----prangen----the resplendence [of the angel′s glory, to which we aspire].

 The central section ends unusually.
-Instead of the expected cadence, a moment of reflection followed by the da capo, its last bar transpires also to be the first bar of the reprise, a masterly disguise of the seams of musical architecture.
+Instead of the expected cadence with a moment of reflection followed by the da capo, its last bar transpires also to be the first bar of the reprise, a masterly disguise of the seams of musical architecture.

 Rather unexpectedly, the full instrumental forces are called upon to support the alto in the following recitative.
 It is a movement of striking originality and forceful dramatic effect.
 The text is definitive, allowing for no contradiction----the decision is made, goodnight world!----my only comfort is that I shall die in His arms and the grave will cover me until he wakes me----close in death and strike my last hour!
-To the modern listener it has disturbing implications of suicide but that is not the intention; rather it is an expression of positive acceptance of that which humans are more naturally programmed to avoid.
+To the modern listener it has disturbing implications of suicide but that is not the intention; rather it is an expression of positive acceptance of that which humans are more naturally programmed to eschew.
 The chorus will later affirm that the timing of death is entirely a matter of God′s will.

 Musically, the recitative is a text book of examples demonstrating the art of painting pictures in music.
 It begins with the portrayal of peaceful slumber, the strings and recorders adding encouraging chords.
 Note the effect of the wind instruments, not doubling but extending the harmonies above the strings.
-The 'ultimate' sleep is depicted by a sustained, low vocal note (bars 8-10) against reassuring wisps of wind and continuo quavers.
-Jesus wakening us from our sleep is accompanied by a short burst of activity on all instruments (bar 18).
+The 'ultimate sleep' is depicted by a sustained, low vocal note (bars 8-10) against reassuring wisps of wind and continuo quavers.
+Jesus's act of wakening us is accompanied by a short burst of activity on all instruments (bar 18).